Document Type : Research Article

 Methodology

 This research utilizes a meta-synthesis approach for data collection and analysis.
-A systematic review of existing literature and relevant resources served as the primary data source.
+The primary data source was a systematic review of existing literature and relevant resources.
 Subsequently, qualitative content analysis was employed to analyze the collected data.
 Meta-synthesis, as a recognized research methodology, allows researchers to integrate and synthesize findings from multiple studies, thereby facilitating the development of more comprehensive and insightful conclusions.
-In this study, an initial review of 290 sources was conducted to assess their methodological rigor.
+This study conducted an initial review of 290 sources to assess their methodological rigor.
 Following this rigorous evaluation, 25 sources were ultimately selected for inclusion in the analysis.
 This comprehensive review process ensures a thorough understanding of the multifaceted dimensions of creative tourism and its associated indicators.
-By adhering to stringent selection criteria, the study aims to maintain high levels of accuracy and credibility in its findings, thereby establishing a robust foundation for the subsequent analysis of creative tourism indicators.
+By adhering to stringent selection criteria, the study aims to maintain high accuracy and credibility in its findings, thereby establishing a robust foundation for the subsequent analysis of creative tourism indicators.

 This research identified key indicators of creative tourism, encompassing creative industries, creative culture, creative individuals, creative places, creative experiences, and creative development.
 These indicators were identified through a comprehensive literature review and subsequent qualitative content analysis.
-For instance, Richards and Raymond (2000) underscored the growing interest in understanding the cultural, historical, and heritage dimensions of travel destinations, a phenomenon they termed the "creative turn."
+For instance, Richards and Raymond (2000) underscored the growing interest in understanding travel destinations' cultural, historical, and heritage dimensions, a phenomenon they termed the "creative turn."
 Furthermore, Dias et al. (2018) highlighted the pivotal role of external entities in fostering collaborative agreements, providing guidance, and facilitating access to technical and financial resources essential for the development of creative tourism.

 Funding